 All residence halls are coeducational, with various genders living in the same building.
-Buildings are primarily individual apartments, suites, and rooms being single gender.
+Residential spaces are primarily individual apartments, suites, and single-gender rooms.

 Each residence hall has a security officer present in the lobby area 24-hours a day to monitor access to the building.
 Residents must "tap" either their Temple University identification card or digital Owl Card on their mobile device so that the security officer can verify their identity.
+Temple University's Housing and Residential Life department offers housing in communal, suite, and apartment-style accommodations.
+Within Residential Life, there are approximately 170 professional and student staff.
+These individuals have training regarding emergency response, and documenting and reporting crime.